dlurton/anode/CONTRIBUTING.md

 When in Rome, do as the Romans do.
 Some things however, do need to be said:

 - Try to make your changes look like the existing code.
-- Don't make style changes to code that you are not otherwise modifying.
+- Don't make style changes to code that you are not otherwise modifying unless it doesn't comply with these few rules.
 - Spaces, not tabs.
 - Curly braces at end of line.
 - Long lines aren't the end of the world, but I suggest wrapping them at 140 characters.